Frequently Asked Questions

 Subcomponent is any article, material, or supply, whether manufactured or unmanufactured, that is one step removed from a component in the manufacturing process and that is incorporated directly into a component.
 (See FTA regulation: 49 C.F.R. § 661.11(f)).

-7. How will FRA utilize FTA regulations 49 C.F.R. § 661.5(b) and (c) regarding the use of steel and iron used in FRA-funded projects?
+7. How does FRA analyze the use of steel and iron used in FRA-funded projects?

 8. Do the North American Free Trade Agreement (NAFTA), the World Trade Organization’s Government Procurement Agreement (GPA), or other Free Trade Agreements apply to the FRA Buy America provision?